GwadeSteve/MTTL-Research-Malaria/README.md

 ## Overview

 This repository contains the complete implementation and experiments for my Master's thesis on Multi-Task Transfer Learning (MTTL) applied to malaria detection.
-The framework combines Transfer Learning, Multi-Task Learning, and Parameter-Efficient Fine-Tuning to train a unified model that handles 4 malaria diagnostic tasks simultaneously: multi-class cell detection, binary cell segmentation, infection heatmap generation, and cell classification.
+The framework combines Transfer Learning, Multi-Task Learning, and Parameter-Efficient Fine-Tuning to train a unified model that can handle 4 malaria diagnostic tasks simultaneously: multi-class cell detection, binary cell segmentation, infection heatmap generation, and cell classification.

-The results show major improvements in robustness compared to traditional single-task approaches, especially when dealing with the challenging task of detecting minority infected cells in complex detection setting (2+ classes).
+The results show major improvements in robustness compared to traditional single-task approaches and even state-of-the-art object detectors like **YOLOv8** (Nano and Small).
+By using auxiliary tasks as regularizers, the MTTL framework outperformed an established SOTA YOLOv8-Small by 34% in F1-score for the critical minority class (infected cells) and reduced parasitemia estimation error by over 70%, highlighting the necessity of multi-task learning for reliable medical diagnosis.

 ## What's Inside